 The Asthma Action Plan

 Asthma action plans are tools healthcare providers can use to help optimize a patient’s asthma control.
-Utilizing an asthma plan as part of patient education and management has potential to reduce number of missed school/work days, unscheduled clinic visits and hospitalizations.
-Additionally, providing asthma action plans to patients empower them to prevent their symptoms from worsening and take their prescribed controller/rescue medications as indicated.
-The 5 effective elements of asthma action plans include the following1:
+Using an asthma plan as part of your education and management has the potential to reduce your missed school/work days, unscheduled clinic visits, and reduces the likelihood you will need to use hospital services.
+A crucial part of this process is developing an asthma action plans with your clinician.
+This will empower you to prevent your symptoms from getting worse and to take your prescribed controller/rescue medications consistent with the plan.
+The 5 effective elements of asthma action plans as follows1:

-- Recommends doses and schedule of daily medications, and how to adjust them in response to symptoms or peak flow measurements
+- Recommends doses and a schedule of daily medications, as well as how to adjust medications in response to symptoms or peak flow measurements

-- Provides written record of patients best peak flow measurement and ranges that help expose situations that may warrant patients to respond accordingly
+- Provides a written record of the patient’s best peak flow measurement and ranges that help to expose situations that may warrant patient action

 - Provides warning signs and symptoms that may warrant closer monitoring or acute care

-- Provides emergency numbers for healthcare providers, emergency departments, transportation methods, and other relevant information needed for patients in an emergency
+- Provides emergency numbers for healthcare providers, emergency departments, transportation methods, and other relevant information that patients may need in an emergency

-- Provides a list of triggers that potentially cause asthma attacks for the patient, allowing them access to a list of items to avoid
+- Provides a list of triggers that could cause asthma attacks, giving the patient access to a list of items to avoid

-Below, please view an example of an asthma action plan:
+An example of an asthma action plan is provided below.3